MIG Equipment Facts. Part

 Still not convinced?
-For god's sake I could take two
+For god's sake, like the guy on the right, I could also take two

-car batteries and create a power source to form a good MIG weld.
+car batteries and with the 24 volts create a power source to form a decent MIG weld on some welds.
 Also a point

-many seem to forget, any traditional >300 amp CV MIG power source manufactured
+that many seem to forget.
+Most traditional >300 amp CV MIG power sources manufactured

-from 1960 can produce a MIG or flux cored weld to meet the most stringent weld
+in the USA, from 1960 can produce a MIG or flux cored weld that would meet the most stringent weld

 code requirements anywhere in the industrial world.

 Feb.
-2004, I just spent a few days with a bridge manufacturer.
+2004, I just spent a few days with a bridge builder.
 This company had

 two robot cells for welding bridge decks and frames.
 On the one side an ABB robot